By The Wyoming LLC Attorney TeamJun 14, 2022

 One aspect of estate planning that many are often curious about is how taxes will be applied to an estate.
-Whether you’re an individual planning to pass your assets on to family or you’re the beneficiary of an inheritance, you may have questions about how taxes could impact your estate or inheritance.
+Whether you’re an individual planning to pass your assets on to your family or you’re the beneficiary of an inheritance, you may have questions about how taxes could impact your estate or inheritance.

 Here, we’ll introduce you to important aspects of the estate tax and inheritance tax, such as how the taxes are applied and what differences exist between the two.
 In particular, we’ll look at how the estate tax and inheritance tax affect residents of Colorado.